 I put this review together to help buyers know and find the best among low-cost gas grills before parting with those hard-earned bucks.

-Top 8 Best Propane Grills Under $500
+Best Propane Grills Under 500 Dollars Reviews

-1. Char-Broil Performance 650 6-Burner Cabinet Gas Grill
+1. Char-Broil Performance 650 6-Burner Cabinet Gas Grill Review

 This excellent product from the stables of Char-Broil is a stunning 6-burner grill that has heat power of 70,000BTUs!
 The main burners produce 60,000BTUs while its side burner produces the other 10,000.
 Despite the massive heat produced, it is evenly distributed, and that is an awesome feature that makes this grill outstanding.